aenagy/UTOR-VIRT-CYBER-PT-06-2021-U-LOL/README.md

 These Beats allow us to collect the following information from each machine:
 - _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
 E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
   - Answer: "Beats is a free and open platform for single-purpose data shippers.
 They send data from hundreds or thousands of machines and systems to Logstash or Elasticsearch." https://www.elastic.co/beats/
-    - filebeat: " Filebeat helps you keep the simple things simple by offering a lightweight way to forward and centralize logs and files." https://www.elastic.co/beats/filebeat
+    - filebeat: "Filebeat helps you keep the simple things simple by offering a lightweight way to forward and centralize logs and files." https://www.elastic.co/beats/filebeat
     - metricbeat: "Metricbeat is a lightweight way to send system and service statistics." https://www.elastic.co/beats/metricbeat